The ball python is one of the easiest snakes to own.

 It’s very important to set up hiding spots for your ball python because they love hiding.
 In fact, they get very uncomfortable if they do not have somewhere to hide away.
 Set up one hiding spot in the warmer area of the enclosure and one in the cooler area.
 You can buy great snake hides or make your own from flower pots, etc.

 Line the bottom of the cage with about 3 inches of substrate.
 You can use anything from newspaper to aspen shaving to moss.
-This post covers the best substrates.
+This post covers the best ball python substrates.

 A Soaking Tub